Start Collecting: Art Under €2,500

 03

 For many collectors, the best way to begin is to start small.
-Rather than rushing to acquire unique paintings or large sculptures, focus on art editions, works on paper, and books.
+Rather than rushing to acquire unique paintings or large sculptures, focus on art editions, works on paper, and artist's books.
 These categories offer accessible entry points while still providing the depth, originality, and authenticity collectors seek.

 Works on paper — drawings, watercolors, or preparatory studies — provide an intimate view of an artist’s process.
 These pieces often reveal spontaneity and experimentation, making them rewarding for collectors who want to understand an artist’s practice beyond finished works.